Help address the trauma of families and children in Syria and Turkey

 Amna is responding to the emergency in Ukraine through three programmes of support for organisations supporting refugees and those who are internally displaced.

-Amna provides psychosocial support to break the cycle of intergenerational trauma.
+Amna provides trauma-sensitive and identity-informed psychosocial healing support to break the cycle of intergenerational trauma.

 Respect, Connection, Understanding & Curiosity